Yandex Cloud

 When creating a cluster, you can select the following disk types for data storage:

-• Local SSDs (local-ssd): Disks with the best performance.
+• Local SSDs (local-ssd): The highest-performing disks.

 • For Intel Cascade Lake: Only in 100 GB increments.